eric2323223/jekyll-now/drafts/Transformer.md

 - **multi-head attention** VS convolution on multiple channels
 	- Convolution: Different linear transformations by relative position
 	- MHA: a weighted average
+	- It is found empirically that multi-head attention works better than the usual “single-head” in the context of machine translation.
+And the intuition behind such an improvement is that “multi-head attention allows the model to jointly attend to information from different representation subspaces at different positions”
 ### Why multiple layer of attention layers?
 ### Vector similarity
 ### Positional encoding